-HERRING CREEK ROAD IN KING WILLIAM COUNTY NOW OPEN AFTER PIPE REPLACEMENT PROJECT
+HERRING CREEK ROAD IN KING WILLIAM COUNTY WILL CLOSE MARCH 26 FOR SIX WEEKS

-FREDERICKSBURG – Route 604 (Herring Creek Road) near Dorrell Creek in King William County is now open to traffic after a drainage pipe replacement project.
+FREDERICKSBURG – Later this month, the Virginia Department of Transportation (VDOT) will close Route 604 (Herring Creek Road) near Dorrell Creek in King William County for a drainage pipe replacement project.

-The Virginia Department of Transportation (VDOT) closed Herring Creek Road in late March between Route 628 (Dorrell Road) and Route 609 (Smokey Road).
-Crews removed the deteriorated corrugated metal pipes from underneath the road near Dorrell Creek and installed new concrete pipes and end walls.
+Crews will remove deteriorated corrugated metal pipes from underneath the road near Dorrell Creek and install new concrete pipes and endwalls.

 Herring Creek Road carries an average of 220 vehicles a day, according to a 2016 VDOT traffic count.